GarrettBrown-dev/Galactic-Calculator-Mk.II/README.md

 // 3.)
 Test if caculations apply properly to display users age on Venus. if (venussAge, galacticAge = age * marsYears)
 // 4.)
 Test if caculations apply properly to display users age on Mars. if (marsAge, galacticAge = age * marsYears)
 // 5.)
 Test if caculations apply properly to display users age on Jupiter. if (jupiterAge, galacticAge = age * jupiterYears)
 // 6.)
-Test if calculation for life expectancy is initialized. (lifeExpectancy(planet))
+Test if caculations apply properly to display users age on Saturn. if (saturnAge, galacticAge = age * saturnYears)
 // 7.)
-Test if calculations apply in order to show the user's life expectancy on Mercury. (lifeExpectancy(Mercury))_
+Test if caculations apply properly to display users age on Uranus. if (uranusAge, galacticAge = age * uranusYears)
 // 8.)
-Test if calculations apply in order to show the user's life expectancy on Venus.(lifeExpectancy(Venus))_
+Test if caculations apply properly to display users age on Neptune. if (neptuneAge, galacticAge = age * neptuneYears)
 // 9.)
-Test if calculations apply in order to show the user's life expectancy on Mars.(lifeExpectancy(Mars))_
+Test if caculations apply properly to display users age on Pluto. if (plutoAge, galacticAge = age * plutoYears)
 // 10.)
+Test if calculation for life expectancy is initialized. (lifeExpectancy(planet))
+// 11.)
+Test if calculations apply in order to show the user's life expectancy on Mercury. (lifeExpectancy(Mercury))
+// 12.)
+Test if calculations apply in order to show the user's life expectancy on Venus.(lifeExpectancy(Venus))
+// 13.)
+Test if calculations apply in order to show the user's life expectancy on Earth. (lifeExpectancy(Earth))
+// 14.)
+Test if calculations apply in order to show the user's life expectancy on Mars.(lifeExpectancy(Mars))
-Test if calculations apply in order to show the user's life expectancy on Jupiter. (lifeExpectancy(Jupiter))_
+// 15.)
+Test if calculations apply in order to show the user's life expectancy on Jupiter. (lifeExpectancy(Jupiter))
+// 16.)
+Test if calculations apply in order to show the user's life expectancy on Saturn. (lifeExpectancy(Saturn))
+// 17.)
+Test if calculations apply in order to show the user's life expectancy on Uranus. (lifeExpectancy(Uranus))
+// 18.)
+Test if calculations apply in order to show the user's life expectancy on Neptune. (lifeExpectancy(Neptune))
+// 19.)
+Test if calculations apply in order to show the user's life expectancy on Pluto. (lifeExpectancy(Pluto))

 ## Setup/Installation Requirements